-(AATS) first discussed certification of thoracic surgeons at its 1936 meeting in Rochester, Minnesota, but it was the consensus that no need for certification existed at that time.
+(AATS) first discussed the certification of thoracic surgeons at its 1936 meeting in Rochester, Minnesota, but based on the consensus, no need for certification existed at that time.
 As a result of the rapid growth and importance of thoracic surgery as a specialty during the succeeding years, the need for a specialty board in thoracic surgery became apparent.

-Through negotiations, a plan of organization was worked out and approved by the American Board of Surgery. and the American Association for Thoracic Surgery at their respective meetings in Quebec in 1948.
-The organization of the Board of Thoracic Surgery was structured in accordance with provisions of the plan, and the first, or organizational, meeting was held in Detroit on October 2, 1948.
+Through negotiations, a plan of organization was worked out and approved by the American Board of Surgery and the American Association for Thoracic Surgery at their respective meetings in Quebec in 1948.
+The organization of the Board of Thoracic Surgery was structured in accordance with provisions of the plan, and the first, organizational meeting was held in Detroit on October 2, 1948.